Photo: A.S.O./Pauline Ballet

 I’ve been addicted to sugar, coffee, and cigarettes so I know first hand the emotional strife that comes with trying to quit something cold turkey.
-Now that the Tour de France is over, many of us are jonesing without 5-6 hours of racing to watch every day.
-You can satisfy some of the cravings on the bike, but what do you do with the rest of the day?
-Here are the best movies and YouTube channels to watch for a quick cycling fix.
+Once the Tour de France is over, many of us will be jonesing without 5-6 hours of racing to watch every day.
+Fortunately, the Tour de France Femmes is finally here (about time!) and will keep the buzz going for another eight stages.
+But how do you satisfy your cravings after that?
+Here are the best movies and YouTube channels to watch to get your cycling fix.

 Breaking Away is an undisputed classic.
 A teenage cyclist becomes disillusioned while chasing his racing dreams in a small midwest town.
 But he’s able to overcome it all with the power of love and friendship.
 It won a Golden Globe and an Academy Award because it was a fun, inspiring story that just so happens to satisfy bike dorks like us.